qanitayounas/HealBot/README.md

 # HealBot

-A terminal-based mental health support chatbot powered by OpenAI GPT-3.5-turbo and ChromaDB for knowledge retrieval.
+A terminal-based mental health support chatbot specific for insomnia and ocd treatments powered by OpenAI GPT-3.5-turbo and ChromaDB for knowledge retrieval.
 This chatbot provides therapeutic support, coping strategies, and mental health guidance for users.

 ## Features